explosion/spaCy/website/docs/usage/index.md

 no such option: --no-cache-dir
 ```

-The `download` command uses pip to install the models and sets the
+The `download` command uses pip to install the pipeline packages and sets the
 `--no-cache-dir` flag to prevent it from requiring too much memory.
 [This setting](https://pip.pypa.io/en/stable/reference/pip_install/#caching)
 requires pip v6.0 or newer.
 Run `pip install -U pip` to upgrade to the latest